wp-plugins/twylah-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best way to share your tweets directly from your website.
+The best way to share your trending topics directly from your website.

 == Description ==